 6. Focus on scalability

-When money, time, and expertise are in short supply, it can be tempting to go with the quick (or cheap) fix, and investing in basic solutions that don’t require a huge financial investment or learning curve can seem wise.
+When money, time and expertise are in short supply, it can be tempting to go with the quick or cheap fix.
+Meanwhile investing in some basic solutions that don’t require a huge financial investment or learning curve can seem wise.

-Yes, that dream solution may be a stretch and have an intimidating learning curve.
-But ending up in a patchwork maze of multiple inexpensive and inefficient systems that only appear economical will end up costing money in the long run.
+In many cases, that dream solution may be a stretch and have an intimidating learning curve.
+You don’t want to end up in a patchwork maze of multiple inexpensive and inefficient systems that only appear economical, as they’ll end up costing you time and money in the long run.

 7. Always have a backup plan

-When you're a one-person shop, you're usually able to pivot quickly when things do not go as expected.
-As your business grows and becomes more complex, these quick adjustments are more difficult.
+When you're a small-but-mighty business team, you're usually able to pivot quickly when things do not go as expected.
+As your business grows and becomes more complex, however, these quick adjustments are more difficult.
 Have a plan in place for emergencies or unforeseen contingencies so that you can deal with the inevitable bumps in the road.

 8. Take calculated risks

 A small business expansion is not without risks.
 To make the right decisions it will sometimes be necessary to move outside your comfort zone.
 After all, guillemot chicks will plunge off of cliffs with unformed wings to meet the rest of their flock, risking almost certain death if their jump goes wrong.

 We're not saying you should rely only on good luck.
 By focusing on the end goal and proactively identifying potential roadblocks, you’ll set yourself up for success, even when your next move feels like a risk.

 A great place to start is Keap's Lifecycle Automation Assessment.
 It helps you identify the surest of things and calculated risks that could be growth opportunities for your business.